kihtrakinam/SuperStore_Sales_EDA/README.md

 # EDA on Super Store Sales: Project Overview
 * Use Statistics and Visualization techniques and understand the sales dataset and get business inferences
+* Model building - Pending

 # Important EDA Questions
 * Understanding our geographic spread of customers in US
 * Check if any geographic region or city has significantly less profit and address why
 * Check for any promising states/cities to expand our business
-* Understanding which category sold improved revenue and profit
+* Understanding which category of products have high revenue and profit
 * Does shipping mode has any effect on revenue and profit

 ## Code and Resources Used